ansys/openapi-common/doc/source/index.rst

 the client.
 This enables you to configure custom SSL certificate validation, send client certificates if your API server requires them, and configure many other options.

-For example to send a client certificate with every request:
+For example, to send a client certificate with every request:

 .. code:: python